UCHIC/CIWS-VisChallenge/README.md

 Our research group is developing cyberinfrastructure to better support the collection, management, and use of smart water metering data.
 This Data Visualization Challenge will provide students at Utah State University with an opportunity to visualize high resolution water use data in potentially novel and innovative ways.
 We aim to develop new approaches for providing feedback to both water providers (e.g., your municipality that provides your drinking water) and you as a water consumer.

-Visualizations devloped for this challenge should be focused on creating visual information that would useful for either water users or water providers.
+Visualizations devloped for this challenge should be focused on creating visual information that would useful for either water users (to inform them about thier water consumption) or water providers (e.g., the municipality delivering the water).
 Given this, the objective is to create visualizations that are easily understandable and may provide actionable information (e.g., the homeowner can see thier water use visually and may change thier behavoir based on the information you provide).

 ## Prizes!!

-We are offering prizes for the most innovative submissions in two categories related to the two datasets we have posted for this challenge.
+We are offering prizes for the most innovative submissions in two categories related to the two datasets we have posted for this challenge - 1) household residential, and 2) campus residential.
 We will award the following prizes for each of the two categories:

 * **First Place**: $500
 * **Second Place**: $300